Kakikakikakki/MF-ADCCA/README.md

                                Its not needed.
             asymmetry_base  : Which criterion used for defining asymmetric trends.
         Returns:
-            array(float)     : Return generalized hurst exponent (in np.array) of each Q-th order.
+            array(float)     : list of estimates e.g., Return generalized hurst exponent (in np.array) of each Q-th order.

+## Further parameter settings for estimation

+You can rearrange the parameters necessary for implmenting the analysis.
+- observations: the number of observational scale points used for the log-log linear fit when estimating (genralized) Hurst exponents (default at 100).
+- scales are set at:
+    s_min = max(20, int(np.floor(N/100)))
+    s_max = min(20*s_min, int(np.floor(N/10)))